What are Merchant Category Codes (MCC)?

 Why Are MCC Codes Important?

 MCC codes play a vital role in determining how purchases are categorized for both merchants and consumers.
 For businesses, understanding these codes can help in identifying whether they qualify for bonus rewards or cashback programs offered by credit card issuers.
+Especially if they operate in niche markets like the ecommerce merchant account providers.

 Moreover, MCC codes help credit card issuers calculate interchange fees and manage the risk associated with high-risk businesses.
 For certain business types, these fees may be higher due to increased risks, such as those involving a high volume of chargebacks or fraud.